Billy Ray Cyrus dedicates 2 of his and Lil Nas X's Grammy wins to Kobe Bryant and his daughter

 — Entertainment Tonight (@etnow) January 27, 2020

+Later in the evening, Lil Nas took the stage for his performance with Cyrus.
+He appeared reclined on a sofa, stringing a guitar to the familiar chords of his Grammy-winning track “Old Town Road.”
+Surrounded by magazine covers of himself from Billboard, Variety, Time, and Paper, the 20-year-old draped a Lakers jersey with “Bryant” written on the back next to him before joining Cyrus, Mason Ramsey, BTS, and Diplo.

-Some stars, like the Jonas Brothers and Lizzo reportedly elected not to take part in interviews following the news of Kobe and Gianna’s death.
-Both acts also paid tribute to the former Lakers star and his daughter in other ways.
+Some stars, like Lizzo, who has been nominated for eight Grammy Awards, have reportedly elected not to take part in interviews following the news of Kobe and Gianna’s death.
+Other musicians have paid tribute to the former Lakers star and his daughter on the red carpet.

-Lizzo opened the show with a rendition of her Grammy-nominated track “Truth Hurts,” and during her performance, she said, “Tonight is for Kobe.”

-"Tonight is for Kobe." @Lizzo kicks off the #Grammys with a tribute to Kobe Bryant https://t.co/norpH2WJuw pic.twitter.com/iPyBPLmrJ9

 Actress Priyanka Chopra Jonas wrote Kobe’s jersey number, “24,” on her fingernail in honour of the late NBA player.
 She shared a photo of the detail to her Instagram story prior to arriving to the red carpet.
 She wrote, “RIP Mamba.”

-Nick Jonas, Chopra Jonas’s husband, joined his brothers Kevin Jonas and Joe Jonas to make their own gesture prior to entering the Staples Centre.
-All three Jonas Brothers members pinned purple ribbons to their suits in memory of Kobe and Gianna.
-The musicians received a nomination for best pop duo/performance for their song “Sucker.”
+Nick Jonas, Chopra Jonas’s husband, joined his brothers Kevin and Joe to make their own gesture prior to entering Staples Centre.
+All three Jonas Brothers members pinned purple ribbons to their suits in memory of the Kobe and Gianna.
+The musicians received a nomination for best pop duo/performance.

-Before arriving on the red carpet, Nick wrote a tweet that said, “This is heartbreaking.
+Before arriving to the red carpet, Nick wrote a Tweet that said, “This is heartbreaking.
 Rest In Peace Kobe.”
 Kevin said, “Absolutely heartbreaking.
 Praying for strength for the entire Bryant family and sending all of you love.
 Rest In Peace Kobe and Gianna.”

 Business Insider Emails & Alerts